kdave/btrfs-progs/Documentation/dev-send-stream.rst

 the maximum size of the TLV is 64KiB as the size is stored in u16.
 This is not sufficient for encoded write (ENCODED_WRITE) command.
-In 2 the data length is up to 4GiB (using the type u32) but the TLV must be last and the actual length is calculated as the delta between the whole command and the TLV (ie. ignoring the TLV header length).
+In 2 the data length is up to 4GiB (using the type u32) but the TLV must be last and the actual length is calculated as the delta between the whole command and the TLV (i.e. ignoring the TLV header length).

 Stream version 1